Mold and Mildew Removal Tips

 Testing of spots

 Although you are likely to recognize any spots of mold on your walls and ceiling, sometimes hidden growths may look more like dirt than anything else.
-If you want to do a test on whether the spot you’re looking at is actually mold, you can use a mixture of bleach and water in a 1:16 ratio with a swab.
+If you want to do a test on whether the spot you’re looking at is actual molds, you can use a mixture of bleach and water in a 1:16 ratio with a swab.
 Put it on the spot, then see whether it lightens or not.
 If it does or it comes back when you’re done, it is highly likely you’re dealing with mold.
 Stores sell mold test kits at affordable prices, which allow you to identify the type of mold for a more accurate way of dealing with it.

 Using antimicrobial spray